dianokor/write-up/README.md

 # Write-up

 ```
-This repo is write-up via CTF & wargame :)
+This repo was created for write-up
 ```